ummuhantk/ummuhantk/README.md

-👋 Merhaba!
+👋 Hello!
-Kariyerime teknoloji ve yazılım test uzmanlığı alanında yön vermek için yeni bir yolculuğa başladım.
+I have embarked on a new journey to shape my career in the field of technology and software testing.

-🚀 Şu anda SDET (Software Development Engineer in Test) bootcamp programına katılıyorum.
-Eğitimde:
+🚀 I am currently participating in an SDET (Software Development Engineer in Test) bootcamp program.
+During the training, I am working on:
-Java ve Selenium ile otomasyon testleri
-Manuel test süreçleri
-üzerine çalışıyorum.

-🎯 Hedefim: Yazılım test uzmanlığı konusunda uzmanlaşmak ve yakın zamanda ISTQB sertifikası alarak profesyonel gelişimimi desteklemek.

-💡 İlgi alanlarım arasında makine öğrenmesi,python,veri bilimi,yapay zeka araçları,java ve teknoloji tabanlı çözüm geliştirme yer alıyor.
+✅ Automation testing with Java and Selenium 🖥️
+✅ Manual testing processes 📝

+🎯 My goal is to specialize in software testing and obtain the ISTQB certification 🏆 soon to support my professional development 📈.

+💡 My areas of interest include machine learning 🤖, Python 🐍, data science 📊, AI tools 🧠, Java ☕, and technology-based solution development 🔧.

 <!---
 ummuhantk/ummuhantk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.